 - Inquire about your building's classification.
-Do not assume that price of the condominium correlates with the building quality classification.
-Demand to see the results of Apparent Sound Transmission Class and Apparent Impact Insulation Class testing for the apartment you are buying.
+Do not assume that the price of the condominium correlates with the building quality classification.
+Demand the results of Apparent Sound Transmission Class and Apparent Impact Insulation Class testing for the apartment you buy.

-- Ask the condominium corporation what provisions they have with regard to noise and noise complaints.
+- Ask the condominium corporation what provisions they have about noise and noise complaints.

-- Consider the location of your suite within the building, some locations will be more noisy than others.
+- Please look at your suite's location within the building; some locations will be more noisy than others.

 Is it next to an elevator shaft or next to a garbage chute?